 Ecology is the branch of biology that studies the interactions of organisms with each other and their environment.
-Wherever you live the animals and plants around you are living in relationship with each other and the environment, including yourself.
-Around your home you may have considerable control over the environment – moisture, nutrients, whacking with spinning nylon string and steel blades – and thus you are probably the most important ecological factor in determining the diversity of life in that environment.
-But take a walk in the woods or a grassy field and you will be witness to a far more complex world.
-The organisms there are involved in an intricate pattern of interactions that would take years to fully explore and understand.
+The animals and plants around you are living in relationship with each other and the environment, including yourself.
+Around your home you may have considerable control over the environment – moisture, nutrients, lawn-mowing, week control, pest removal – and thus you are probably the most important ecological factor in determining the diversity of life in that environment.
+But take a walk in the woods or a grassy field and you will witness a far more complex world.
+The organisms there are involved in an intricate pattern of interactions that would take a lifetime to fully explore and understand.

 An appreciation of the complexity of ecological relationships and variables is best discovered by repeated observations of the same place over time.
-I frequently visit several nature areas near my home usually with a couple of kids in tow.
+As a simple example, I frequently visit several nature parks near my home usually with a couple of kids in tow.
 The place we most frequently visit is a small Summit County park called the Springfield Bog Metro Park.
-Opened in 2011 this park is several hundred acres of former farmland and cranberry bogs.
-It is slowly being restored to a prairie/grassland and wetlands.
-I have been observing the site during this process and been able to witness how the communities of plants, insects and vertebrate life have changed over time.
+Opened in 2011 this park consists of several hundred acres of former farmland and cranberry bogs.
+It is slowly being restored to a grassland prairie and wetlands.
+I have made frequent visits during this process and been able to witness how the communities of plants, insects and vertebrate life in the park have changed over time.

-Below I show a few pictures I have taken at this park over the past year and talk about one of the big changes that occurred this past month.
+Below I share a few pictures I have taken at this park over several years and write about one of the big changes that occurred Spring of 2016.
 That change include an event that resulted in the death of thousands of toads and it got me thinking about the ecology of the Garden of Eden and the portrait that young-earth creationists paint of a perfect paradise.

-Above are some of my family walking through a portion of the prairie restoration at Springfield Bog Metro Park last July.
-Over the years the sunflower perennials have become more established resulting in a carpet of flowers that sits four to five feet above the ground.
-In the first years of restoration you it was easy to look out over the plants when smaller annuals and weakly established perennials were the norm (below).
+Above are a few members of my family walking through the prairie restoration at Springfield Bog Metro Park in 2015.
+Over the years the sunflower perennials have become more established resulting in a carpet of flowers four to five feet above the ground.
+In the first years of restoration it was easy to look out over the plants because smaller annual plants and weakly established perennials were the norm (below).

 A carpet of color in July, 2014, at the Springfield Bog Metro Park near Akron Ohio.